Aiven-Open/myhoard/README.md

 a couple of times with slightly different settings to allow patching GTID executed information appropriately.

+**systemd_env_update_command**

+A command to invoke before ``systemctl`` to configure MySQL server to use the desired configuration options.
+This is typically just the built-in ``myhoard_mysql_env_update`` command that writes to MySQL systemd environment file.
+Separate command is needed to allow running the update as root user.

 **systemd_service**

 Name of the MySQL systemd service.